Joshua Bolma

-Joshua Bolma (born 10 April 2002) is a Ghanaian footballer whom New England Revolution traded up to take as the 4th pick overall in the 2023 MLS SuperDraft.
-He is a midfielder out of University of Maryland.
+Joshua Bolma (born 10 April 2002) is a Ghanaian footballer who currently plays for MLS Next Pro club Houston Dynamo 2.

 Early life

 Bolma was born in Accra, Ghana.
 He moved from Ghana to the United States after graduating from the Rising Stars of Africa Academy in Ghana and was awarded a scholarship to attend the South Kent High School in Connecticut.
 He attended the University of Maryland where he played soccer for the Maryland Terrapins and was the Big Ten Freshman of the Year in 2021 and earned First Team All-Big Ten honors as both a freshman and sophomore.
 He was also only the fourth player in Maryland history to earn multiple first-team All-Big Ten honors.

 Career

 Entering the 2023 MLS SuperDraft, New England Revolution had the tenth overall pick.
 However they traded up with the San Jose Earthquakes to take Bolma as the 4th pick overall in the draft.
 They gave San Jose their No. 10 overall pick, $200,000 in 2023 General Allocation Money (GAM) and $50k GAM in 2024.
 Bolma signed on to a Generation Adidas contract and New England head coach Bruce Arena was quoted as saying “Josh Bolma is a really good, quick attacking player.
 He can play a number of positions and we are going to try him as a No. 8 in the center midfield.”

+Bolma made his MLS debut on July 15, 2023 as a 64th minute substitute in the Revolution's 4-0 win over D.C.
+United in front of a crowd of 29,884 at Gillette Stadium.

+New England declined Bolma's contract option following their 2024 season.